Photos: r. Maramba

 The Chinese New Year is fast approaching as we write up this chronicle, an official holiday in the Philippines as is the Ramadan to honor the religious tradition of the ethnic Muslim minority who, like the Chinese, are increasingly visible on the overwhelmingly Catholic national scene.

-Horse of all sizes and colors, and Chinese as well as Filipino delicatessen, have proliferated in stores and stalls, heightening the anticipation for the Chinese New Year.
+Horses of all sizes and colors, and Chinese as well as Filipino delicatessen, have proliferated in stores and stalls, heightening the anticipation for the Chinese New Year.

 The Horse, according to the Chinese astrology, has supernatural powers.
 It is magical and it can fly.
 It is strong and heroic and brings good things to people.